 - Learning how to utilise the needs of the role to upskill assistants.

 - Implementing strategies to keep up-to-date with the nature of an EA/PA role and performing efficiently.

 Pat Stuart, CEO, Wellington Museums Trust

 New Zealand has been prone to big earthquakes such as the 7.8 magnitude earthquake in Kaikoura.
-This session discusses how Statistics New Zealand were able to overcome the issues and challenges faced as a result of losing the Stats House in Wellington.
-It will delve into how Statistics New Zealand were able to respond to the event and the EA’s role in leading and supporting during this time.
+This session discusses how IRD were able to overcome the issues and challenges faced as a result of the damage caused by the Kaikoura earthquake.
+It will delve into how IRD were able to respond to the event and the EA’s role in leading and supporting during this time.

 - Exploring the issues that can arise because of a natural disaster and the impact it has on the daily work schedule.

 - Managing the transfer of information with ease whilst maintaining integrity.

 - Key success factors in managing such events.